chaosparrot/parrot.py/docs/TALON_VOICE.md

 parrot(noise_name): mouse_click(0)
 ```

+When tweaking your noise patterns within Talon Voice, it is highly recommended to use the visualisation tool [Parrot Tester](https://github.com/rokubop/parrot_tester) made by [Rokubop](https://github.com/rokubop).
+It allows you to more granularly look at how noises are detected, and what thresholds you should use to make them more effective.

 There is a channel inside of the Talon Voice slack ( http://talonvoice.slack.com/ ) called #parrot that discusses the integration of Parrot and Talon.
 If you need help, it is best to ask there.
-I will try to answer your questions personally if I happen to be there
+I will try to answer your questions personally if I happen to be there.